-It had a maple neck, with a thin C shape profile.
-The ergonomics were surprisingly good, and the satin finish really helped make it feel fast.
+It had a maple neck, with a thin C-shape profile.
+The ergonomics were surprisingly good and the satin finish really helped make it feel fast.
 Beginners in particular will find it to be really forgiving.
-The fretboard was maple, too, and the fretwork was exceptional considering that this is a $110 guitar.
+The fretboard was maple, too, and the fretwork was exceptional considering this is a $110 guitar.

 Tonally, it had the usual Telecaster twang.
-Despite not being a straight clone, as far as the electronics went, it was set up just like one.
+Despite not being a straight clone, it was set up just like one as far as the electronics went.
 The neck pickup was warm, but never felt muddy, and the bridge was nice and bright.
-The semi hollow body added some extra warmth to the mix, and really made it a great jazz and blues player.
+The semi-hollow body added some extra warmth to the mix, and really made it a great jazz and blues player.

 - Gorgeous looks